 Next cut one of the beams in half and then cut back at an angle of 45 degrees.
 (Also see diagram.)

-Then fix a Short lengths of metal strap 25×1 (1/16×1) used to fix members together to resist uplift. (or similar fastener) to the square-cut end of each beam (4 in all).
+Then fix a metal strap (or similar fastener) to the square-cut end of each beam (4 in all).

 Run (overhang) the metal straps by 35mm (1 3/8″) past each beam.

 Sit the long beam in position at the apex between the two side walls.
 The metal strap overhang will stop the beam from falling while it is being nailed in place.

 Next, fix the half beams in place in the same manner between the apex of the front and rear walls and the middle of the long beam.

 First nail the top of the roof panels flush (even) with the top of the beam.

 When the tops of all roof panels are fixed securely to the roof beam, THEN nail the panels to the raking (top) wall battens.